 Jia Wan

-I am a first year PhD student in Electrical Engineering and Computer Science (EECS) at the Massachusetts Institute of Technology.
+I am a second year PhD student in Electrical Engineering and Computer Science (EECS) at the Massachusetts Institute of Technology.
 I am extremely fortunate to be advised by Prof. Devavrat Shah and Prof. Martin Wainwright.
 I am currently working on sample-efficient reinforcement learning algorithms that exploit domain-specific problem structures.

 I was previously a Rhodes Scholar at the University of Oxford where I studied statistics and worked with Prof. Jakob Foerster on coordination problems in multi-agent reinforcement learning.
 I was simultaneously a non-residential research fellow at the Regulation, Evaluation, and Governance Lab (RegLab) at Stanford Law School working with Prof. Daniel Ho and Prof. Jacob Goldin on uncertainty quantification for demographic disparity estimates.